 Photoshop law requires retouching disclosure

-Over the holidays while many people were concerned about over-eating, the French national assembly passed legislation that is being called the Photoshop law.
+The French national assembly passed legislation that is being called the Photoshop law.
 The law requires all Photoshop retouching that is performed on models be clearly labeled.
 The Photoshop law is included with other legislation designed to safeguard the health of models used in fashion shows, commercials, advertisements, and photography.
 Photoshop is being regulated by requiring a disclosure when publishing an altered image that has been modified in such a way that it “makes the silhouette narrower or wider” of a model.

 This is the first known legislation in Europe in which using Photoshop is illegal if it isn't fully disclosed.
 Violations of the Photoshop law are punishable by 6 months in prison along with a fine of 75,000 Euros.
 Israel also recently enacted a Photoshop law which requires disclosure of image manipulation of models, and also specifies a body mass index (BMI) for those working in the modeling profession.